rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 }
 ```

-The Rust compiler accepts the above program; this is notable because
+The Rust compiler accepts the above program.
+This is notable because
-its static analysis is ensuring both that `suffix` is always
+its static analyses ensure both:
-initialized before we run the `format!` at the end *and* that `suffix`
+* `suffix` is always initialized before we run the `format!` at the end
-is assigned at most once during the function's execution (because if
+* `suffix` is assigned *at most once* during the function's execution (because if
   we could assign `suffix` multiple times, the compiler would force us
   to mark `suffix` as mutable).

 To be clear, the above program certainly *can* be written in an
 expression-oriented style in Rust; for example, like so: